-So iLL & Actor Jason Momoa Launch 'On the Roam' Climbing Collection
+So iLL Climbing & Actor Jason Momoa Launch 'On the Roam'

-Approach and climbing shoes, dry bags, chalk bags, designed in collaboration with Hollywood actor, activist & lifelong climber Jason Momoa
+Face masks, climbing shoes, dry bags and chalk bags, designed in collaboration with the Hollywood actor, activist & lifelong climber

 Disruptive from the start, climbing brand So iLL started making unorthodox holds for gyms, then grew into making apparel and bags, and has continued to stay relevant with stylish shoes in bold colorways.